 The Prime Minister took a step back in fright.
 His entire face blushed.
 Immediately, he reached out, attempting to wipe off the words.
 As he did so, the words disappeared instantly.

 The Emperor and others only saw a birthmark on the prince’s hand, while the Prime Minister had seen an inscription that he wiped off.

 The Emperor became furious and scolded the Prime Minister.
 He considered the mark to be a blessing, which the Prime Minister had now removed.

-The Prime Minister immediately begged for forgiveness, kneeling down and told the Emperor about the inscription.
+The Prime Minister immediately begged for forgiveness, kneeling down and telling the Emperor about the inscription.
 But the Emperor only saw an auspicious birthmark and scolded Bao severely.